delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to File for Divorce in Delaware Without a Lawyer?

 Delaware Family Courts allow individuals to file for divorce without lawyers and also legally represent themselves.
 However, there are no special provisions for pro se representation and they have to follow the court’s process.
-The court’s Divorce and Annulment Instruction packet provides instructions and guidance on how persons filing without a lawyer can do so successfully.
+The court’s Divorce and Annulment Instruction packet provides instructions and guidance on how persons filing without a lawyer may do so successfully.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
 Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
 Bearing these factors in mind, record availability for these types of records cannot be guaranteed.